 5. Land Your Dream Job

 When applying for a new job, employers don’t just check your cover letter and resume.
 They may also take a peek at your credit report.
 It helps employers determine how good you are at managing your personal finances.
-Many of them believe that you can take care of high stakes projects efficiently if you’re trustworthy when it comes to handling money.
+Many of them believe that you can take care of high-stakes projects efficiently if you’re trustworthy when it comes to handling money.
 This credit check is considered a soft inquiry, which means it won’t affect your credit score.

 6. Get Higher Credit Limits

-Aside from getting better chances of securing a credit card loan approval, creditors may give you higher credit limits because your credit history shows that you can pay your loan back on time.
-Why do you want to have a higher credit limit?
+Aside from getting better chances of securing a credit card loan approval, creditors may give you higher limits because your credit history shows that you can pay your loan back on time.
+Why do you want to have a bigger credit limit?
 Aside from having more cash to spend, having a high credit limit helps lower your credit utilization ratio, which can boost your credit score.

-7. Less or No Security Deposit Required
+7. Less Or No Security Deposit Required

 Gone are the days when you have to pay a security deposit when getting a cell phone on contract.
 A good credit score is enough to waive the security deposit.
 Aside from that, you may also enjoy a discounted purchase price when looking to buy a phone.